jxy-s/herpaderping/README.md

 use an on-write scanning approach which consists of monitoring for file writes.
 A familiar optimization here is recording the file has been written to and defer the actual inspection until [IRP_MJ_CLEANUP][msdn.IRP_MJ_CLEANUP] occurs (e.g. the file handle is closed).
-An actor taking these steps:
-`write -> map -> modify -> execute -> close`.
-Will subvert on-write scanning
-that solely relies on inspection at [IRP_MJ_CLEANUP][msdn.IRP_MJ_CLEANUP].
+Thus, an actor using a `write -> map -> modify -> execute -> close` workflow will subvert on-write scanning that solely relies on inspection at [IRP_MJ_CLEANUP][msdn.IRP_MJ_CLEANUP].

-To abuse this convention.
-We first write a binary to a target file on disk.
+To abuse this convention, we first write a binary to a target file on disk.
-Then, map then image of the target file and provide this to the OS to use for process creation.
+Then, we map an image of the target file and provide it to the OS to use for process creation.
 The OS kindly maps the original binary for us.
-Then, using the existing file handle and before creating the initial thread, we modify the target file content to obscure or fake the file backing the image.
-After this, we create the initial thread to begin execution of the original binary.
-Then later, close the target file handle.
-Let walk through this step-by-step:
+Using the existing file handle, and before creating the initial thread, we modify the target file content to obscure or fake the file backing the image.
+Some time later, we create the initial thread to begin execution of the original binary.
+Finally, we will close the target file handle.
+Let's walk through this step-by-step:
 1. Write target binary to disk, keeping the handle open.
 This is what will execute in memory.
 2. Map the file as an image section ([NtCreateSection][msdn.NtCreateSection], [SEC_IMAGE][msdn.SEC_IMAGE]).
 3. Create the process object using the section handle (`NtCreateProcessEx`).
-4. Using the same target file handle.
-Obscure the file on disk.
+4. Using the same target file handle, obscure the file on disk.
 5. Create the initial thread in the process (`NtCreateThreadEx`).
     - At this point the process creation callback in the kernel will fire.
 The contents on disk do not match what was mapped.
 Inspection of the file at